oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/workshops/freetier/intro.md

 ### **Jobs**

-OCI Language now provides an API to create async jobs.
+OCI Language now provides an API to create async jobs that enables you to process large volumes of text and translate documents in a batch mode.

 <!-- [AI Language Demonstration Video](youtube:LamMjG3mD-s) -->